greatjapa/bigspin/README.md

 # Bigspin

-Simple, compact and extensible mechanism to load/get intenationalized messages in Java.
+Simple, compact and extensible mechanism to load/get intenationalized messages for Java.
 This library defines a common interface `I18N` and provides a default implementation based on properties files, `DefaultI18N`.

 #### Why should I use I18N instead of ResourceBundle properly?